 UO Faculty Support

 A UO faculty director will provide a pre-departure orientation, on-site support and advising.
-For the Flagship students, the faculty director will also ensure that the program's curriculum meets Flagship requirements.

 HIT Course Placement